shazib2t/MKS_ODrive_MINI_custom_firmware/README.md

 * The firmware is compiled for V3.6 56V varient board.
 If you  have other varient please recompile this firmware.
 * Added Encoder estimates to publish in the CAN bus alongside heartbeat msg
 * This changes mainly done for ODrive ROS2 package as there is no official support for V3.6 based hardware for encoder estimates.
+* The odrive ros2 version that is changed for this firmware is located in my github and the link is here: [https://github.com/shazib2t/ros_odrive](https://github.com/shazib2t/ros_odrive)

 ## *** Compiling instruction